 Cadbury's de-merger of its US beverage business should increase margins for the confectionery business by 4.6 percentage points, despite an initial cost of £1bn, estimates Credit Suisse.

+These markets will account for about 60 per cent of category growth over the next five years, Cadbury said.
+The company also identified 13 focus brands: Cadbury Dairy Milk, Trident, Halls, Dentyne, Flake, Green & Black's and the Natural Confectionery Company.
 Under the demerger proposals, shareowners will be issued shares in two new companies.
 They will hold shares in Cadbury Plc, the new holding company for the confectionery businesses to be listed on the London Stock Exchange.

 They will also receive shares in CSAB Inc., a new company holding the Americas beverages business that wll be listed on the New York Stock Exchange.